berkeman/glansigt/_posts/2019-06-05-performance.markdown

 In addition, the Accelerator

-  - splits data into one file _per column_ and _slice_, and
+  - splits data into one file _per column_ and _slice_,
-  - spreads data into _independent_ slices using a hashing algorithm.
+  - spreads data into _independent_ slices using a hashing algorithm, and
+  - uses performance optimised file formats.

 #### One File Per Column

-A dataset may typically have several columns containing different information.
+A dataset typically has several columns containing different information.
 Each processing/analysis task typically uses only a few of them simultaneously.